maciejjerzyantosiak/PhysitrackExercise/README.md

     5. To run the solution, please run RunAutomatedScript.bat on the desktop.
     6. Test results should be displayed in the console and in "C:\physitrack\Physitrack.WebAutomation\bin\Release\netcoreapp3.1\TestResult.xml".

-    Notes: Host is running in NAM, because of that automation step: Pick USA as your country (server selection), is not appearing in the browser.
+    Notes: Host is running in NAM region, because of that automation step: Pick USA as your country (server selection), is not appearing in the browser.

 ### 2. Localy on Windows:
     Prerequisites: